adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 10/6/2023 v1.0.4.8
+- Added Controls for Managing History Log to the Main Form

 ### 10/2/2023 v1.0.4.7
 - Moved Download History to new Side Panel
 - Fixed bug where Updater did not clean up all backup files